 So if anybody that has control over school curriculum requirements reads this site – please do your best to put me out of a job.
 I promise that I’ll find another way to make money.

-2. Less people would go to college
+2. Fewer people would go to college

 One of the best discussions that pops up on the M$M Facebook page is on college and how “worth it” taking out high amounts of student loans really is.